HeDude/Freell/wiki/Types.md

 Freell stands for Free Learning Language and aims to provide the maximum freedom in the learning process.
 This wiki explores the various types in which Freell categorizes the learning experience, from the most free to the most structured.

+## Usage
+When a learner designs his own learning proces we talk about a learning architecture.
+An education architecture we get when somebody else designs the learning proces of the learner.
-An education design starts with choosing the type of the root object to which the learning branches and the learning leaves are connected.
+In this case the declaration always starts with choosing the type of the root object to which the learning branches and the learning leaves are connected.
-This choice is forced upon an education designer to invite thinking carefully about the amount of freedom which is granted to the learner.
+This choice is forced upon the education architect to invite thinking carefully about the amount of freedom which is granted to the learner.

-# Types
+Freell can also be used to formulate expert rules to be used by Freelll when interpreting the architecture.

+## Freedom
 The level of freedom determines the type of the root object to be used in Freell.
 This does not mean that the less free types can not be used as part of that root object.
 It tells Freell mainly how to interpret the branches and leaves based on the type of the root object.